Installation on OpenShift 4

 Installation via OpenShift Developer Catalog

-Install the MongoDB via the Developer Catalog into the namespace foundation
+Install the MongoDB via the Developer Catalog into the namespace foundation.
+Choose the

 Retrieving the values